kimdoh/id_proto/day1.md

 - Select `t2.micro` Instance Size, which is tagged `free tier eligible`
 - Click `Next` a few times, to get to the `Step 6: Configure Security Group`
 - On this screen, we can set how our server can be accessed securely. `Add Rule` to allow this server access for `HTTP` and `HTTPS` and ensure the `Source` is set to `Anywhere`.
+- Click `Review and Launch`

+You will get a warning about security on the review screen.
+Don't worry, we'll lock things down in the next step.

+- Click `Launch`

+A popup will ask you to create a new key pair.
+This is a file that will allow access to your

+- In the first dropdown menu, select `Create a new key pair`
+- Name your keypair file and `Download` it.

+After a short delay during which Amazon is creating and configuring your virtual server, your machine will boot up for the first time.